 Typically, a DO will be need to pass the COMLEX to obtain their own license to practice medicine.
 The job outlook for Osteopathic Doctors is expected to rise from roughly 311,300 positions in 2019 to over 470,900 positions by 2032.
 Here are some of the best osteopathic medical schools in the United States.

 [RELATED: Browse MCAT Class and Test Options by State ]

-Located in Stratford, New Jersey, more than 5,000 students applied to RowanSOM and only 200 were admitted.
+Located in Stratford, New Jersey, more than 5,000 students applied to RowanSOM and only 325 were accepted.
 Close to one fifth of all RowanSOM students from underrepresented minority populations.
 The school’s graduates enjoy a 100% placement rate, with most going into internal medicine, family medicine, or pediatrics.
-The incoming class of 188 students had a median GPA of 3.62 and a median MCAT score of 503.
+RowanSOM looks for candidates with a median overall GPA of 3.5+, a median science GPA of 3.3+, and an average MCAT score of 505.